List of Wimbledon broadcasters: United States

 In the United States, ABC began showing taped highlights of the Wimbledon Gentlemen's Singles Final in the 1960s on its Wide World of Sports series.
 NBC began a 43-year run of covering Wimbledon in 1969, with same-day taped (and often edited) coverage of the Gentlemen's Singles Final.
 In 1979, the network began carrying the Gentlemen's and Ladies' Singles Finals live.
 For the next few decades, Americans made a tradition of NBC's "Breakfast at Wimbledon" specials at weekends.
 Live coverage started early in the morning (the US being a minimum of 5 hours behind the UK) and continued well into the afternoon, interspersed with commentary and interviews from Bud Collins, whose tennis acumen and famous patterned trousers were well known to tennis fans in the US.
 Collins was sacked by NBC in 2007, but was promptly hired by ESPN, the cable home for The Championships in the States.
 For many years NBC's primary Wimbledon host was veteran broadcaster Dick Enberg.

 From 1975 to 1999, premium channel HBO carried weekday coverage of Wimbledon.
-Hosts included Jim Lampley, Billie Jean King, Martina Navratilova, John Lloyd and Barry MacKay among others.
+Hosts included Jim Lampley, Billie Jean King, Martina Navratilova, John Lloyd and Barry MacKay (tennis) among others.
 ESPN took over as the cable-television partner in 2003.